proutycaleb/5010Assignment05-Noise/README.md

 Based of the practice of route setting for indoor climbing gyms.
 The player and program take turns placing climbing holds on a wall, mimicking creating a climbing route.

+### Reflection

+This project has concluded in a strange way in that I felt that I fully suceeded in some areas, and fully didn't in others.

+To start with the aspects I'm proud of, I really like how the code works overall.
+It does the thing I wanted it to do, even if that didn't fully align with the goals of the assignment.
+I'm also proud I figured out how to use classes!
+I think I have a much stronger understanding of how methods and classes work, and why they are important.
+Altering the code I had already created to work as a class in a seperate method was hard but worth while.

+One area I didn't suceed in was working with arrays.
+I feel like the functionaliy is close, but my understanding is not.
+I hope I'll have more opportunity to explore that aspect of coding.
+I also didn't really use noise in my project.
+It does incorperaet randomness, but not noise and particles.

+Overall a good learning experience.

 ### Plain English Directions

 1. Draw the rock wall as the background.